What Does My Eye Prescription Mean?

 - Near-total visual impairment: Counting fingers, Hand motion, Light perception, or 5 degrees or less on visual field

 Treatment for Bad Eyesight

-Medical professionals recommend that adults ages 19 to 40 with vision problems should get their eyes checked at least every two years.
+Medical professionals recommend an eye exam every two years for adults ages 19 to 40 with vision problems.
 Adults older than 40 should get their eyes checked once a year.